Assumptions

 Historical emissions

-Historical emissions data excl. the LULUCF sector for all GHGs was obtained from the PRIMAP-hist national historical emissions time series and covers the period from 1990 to 2022 (Gütschow et al., 2024).
-This gas-by-gas breakdown by sector: energy, industrial process, agriculture, and waste.
-Historical emissions data for the LULUCF sector are based on the Chinese inventory as submitted to the UNFCCC for the years 1994, 2005, 2010, 2012, 2014 and 2018 and is not extrapolated onwards due to accounting uncertainties (Government of China, 2023).
+Historical emissions data excl. the LULUCF sector for all GHGs was obtained from the PRIMAP-hist national historical emissions time series and covers the period from 1990 to 2023 (Gütschow et al., 2024).
+This data is broken down by gas and sector: energy, industrial process, agriculture, and waste.
+Historical emissions data for the LULUCF sector are calculated based on the Chinese inventory submitted to the UNFCCC for the years 1994, 2005, 2010, 2012, 2014, 2018, 2020, and 2021, including three Biennial Update Reports (BUR) and the latest Biennial Transparency Report (BTR).

-As of September 2018, the CAT uses 100-year Global Warming Potentials (GWPs) from the IPCC Fourth Assessment Report (AR4).
+As of June 2025, the CAT uses 100-year Global Warming Potentials (GWPs) from the IPCC Fifth Assessment Report (AR5).

-We estimated China‘s energy-related CO2 emission in 2023 based on growth rates on fossil fuel consumptions projected by Global Carbon Budget (Friedlingstein et al., 2023) and the TPED from World Energy Outlook (WEO) (IEA, 2023b) Stated Policies Scenario (STEPS) and China Energy Transformation Outlook (CETO) (ERI et al., 2023) Baseline Scenario (BLS).
+We estimated China‘s energy-related CO2 emission in 2024 based on growth rates on fossil fuel consumptions reported by the National Bureau of Statistics of China (NBS of China, 2025)and the total primary energy demand (TPED) from World Energy Outlook (WEO) (IEA, 2024) Stated Policies Scenario (STEPS) and China Energy Transformation Outlook (CETO) (CET, 2025) Baseline Carbon Neutrality Scenario (BCNS).

 NDC and other targets

-For China’s updated NDC targets, we quantify the peaking target, the non-fossil target, renewable energy capacity target, and the carbon intensity target separately.
+For China’s 2030 NDC targets, we quantify the peaking target, the non-fossil target, renewable energy capacity target (not quantified in this assessment as it has already been achieved), and the carbon intensity target separately.
 For the quantification of all targets, we also incorporate achievement of the demand-side policies in China’s current policies pathway (CPP).

 The elements of China’s targets that we quantify apply to CO2 only (excl.
 LULUCF), given the scope of the targets.
 To calculate total GHG emissions (excl.
 LULUCF), we add non-CO2 emissions based on our current policies projections as described below.